17 Common Reasons Women Leave Their Husbands

 2. Lack of equality in household responsibilities

-The mental load of managing a household often falls disproportionately on women.
-When husbands don’t share in domestic tasks or childcare, resentment builds.
-It’s not just about physical chores, but also the invisible work of planning, organising, and decision-making.
-True partnership means equal engagement in running the home.
+The mental load of managing a home often falls disproportionately on women, and it’s a massive source of burnout.
+When husbands don’t share in the domestic tasks or childcare, a deep sense of resentment starts to build.
+It’s not just about the physical chores like doing the washing or the dishes; it’s about the invisible work of planning, organising, and making the 1,000 small decisions it takes to keep a family running.
+A true partnership means being equally engaged in the graft of running a household, not just “helping out” when asked.

 3. Financial infidelity